Skip to content

 asyncio.run(run_worker_pool())

-Besides that, we are jittering the worker's rest time increasing changes that workers lifecycles end up being different.
+Additionally, we jitter each worker's rest time, increasing the chances that their lifecycles end up being different.

 Best Practices